How does this company make money?

 What does this company depend on?

-The mechanism depends on regulatory approvals from utility commissions for power generation assets, construction permits and environmental clearances for development projects, access to pension fund and sovereign wealth fund capital for asset acquisitions, port authority concession agreements for maritime infrastructure, and transmission grid interconnection rights for renewable power facilities.
+The company cannot operate without regulatory approvals from utility commissions for its power generation assets, construction permits and environmental clearances for development projects, port authority concession agreements for its maritime infrastructure, transmission grid interconnection rights for its wind and solar facilities, and a steady supply of capital from pension funds and sovereign wealth funds to fund acquisitions in the first place.

 Who depends on this company?